-(c) Method 3.
-Similar Mix.
-Verification of JMF is based on requirements described in method 2, above.
-Substitution of coarse and intermediate aggregate sources is permitted if the new source is of the same geologic type as the original aggregate, and conforms to the specification requirements for the application.
+Substitution of coarse and intermediate aggregate sources is permitted if the new source is of the same geologic type (e.g. crushed limestone, natural aggregate) as the original aggregate, and conforms to the specification requirements for the application.
 Substitution of fine aggregate is permitted only if the new source has been tested for ASR.
-Provide the necessary ASR documentation as described in subsection c.5.A of this special provision.
+Furnish the necessary ASR documentation as described in subsection c.5.A of this special provision.

-Provide the supporting laboratory trial batch documentation and accompanying calculations showing how the mix proportions in the JMF were adjusted, based on the documented differences in relative density (specific gravity), bulk density (unit weight) and absorption of the substituted aggregate sources, to produce a theoretical yield of 100 percent and the required fresh PCC properties.
+Furnish the supporting laboratory trial batch documentation and accompanying calculations showing how the mixture proportions in the JMF were adjusted, based on the documented differences in relative density (specific gravity), bulk density (unit weight) and absorption of the substituted aggregate sources, to produce a theoretical yield of 100 percent and the required fresh PCC properties.